August 7, 1996: Life on Mars!

 Gil Levin

 Maybe Mars even has life, today.
 The evidence sent back from Mars by two Viking Landers in 1976 and 1977 was not clearcut (6).
 In fact, NASA's first press release about the Viking tests announced that the results were positive.
 The "Labelled Release" (LR) experiments had given positive results.
-But after lengthy discussions in which Carl Sagan participated, NASA reversed its position, mainly because another experiment detected no organics in the soil.
+But soon thereafter, following discussions in which Carl Sagan participated, NASA reversed its position.
+The reason given was that another experiment detected no organics in the soil.
 Yet Gilbert V. Levin, the principal designer of the LR experiment, still believes the tests pointed to life on Mars (7).
 When the same two experiments were run on soil from Antarctica, the same conflicting results were obtained (LR - positive / organics - negative.)
 Soil from Antarctica definitely contains life.
 The test for organics was negative because it is far less sensitive than the LR experiment.
 The same problem could have caused the organics test on Mars to give a false negative.

 It is interesting to remember that before oxygen could accumulate in Earth's atmosphere, all the exposed iron had to rust.
 During that process, lasting hundreds of millions of years, Earth was also a red planet.
 Could the oxygen that rusted the iron on Mars have been produced biologically?
 Could life on Mars have simply "run out of steam" after that stage of its development?